 Jamie Dinan has taken York Capital Management to $16 billion – all without sacrificing returns.
 Poised for the distressed cycle expected shortly, the event-driven firm may even have an opportunity to improve its game.

-Dinan isn't afraid to think big - and has the results to show
+Jamie Dinan isn't afraid to think big - and has the results to show for it

 By Carolyn Sargent